saihemanth2006/Build-an-Event-Driven-Order-Processing-System-with-Apache-Kafka/README.md

 ---

-## 📝 License
+## License

-This project is open source and available under the MIT License.
+MIT License - do whatever you want with this code

 ---

-## 👥 Contributing
+## Contributing

-Contributions are welcome!
-Please follow:
+If you want to contribute or fork this:

-1. Fork the repository
+1. Fork it
-2. Create a feature branch
+2. Create a branch for your feature
 3. Make your changes
-4. Add tests
+4. Add some tests
-5. Submit a pull request
+5. Send a pull request

 ---

-## 📞 Support
+## Questions?

-For issues, questions, or suggestions:
+If something doesn't work:

-1. Check README.md and API_DOCS.md
+1. Check README.md (this file)
-2. Review logs: `docker-compose logs`
-3. Check COMPREHENSIVE_NOTES.md for concepts
+2. Check API_DOCS.md
+3. Look at the logs
-4. Create an issue with detailed description
+4. Create an issue with details

----

-**Built with ❤️ for learning event-driven architecture**
+Built for learning about event-driven architecture!